 Walnut oil is derived from walnuts, which are scientifically known as Juglans regia.
 This oil is typically either cold pressed or refined and is known as one of the expensive natural oils on the market.
 Walnut oil has grown in popularity around the world and is cultivated in many countries including the United States.
 Both types of walnut oil contain monounsaturated and polyunsaturated fats, particularly linoleic, gamma-linolenic and oleic acids.
 Many of these fats also act as antioxidants and anti-inflammatory compounds and are largely known as the “good” forms of fat, due to their quick energy conversion and beneficial effects.

-Hair Loss: There is a significant amount of potassium found in walnut oil, which has been proven to boost hair growth and stimulate the production of new cells, and protect follicle health.
+There is a significant amount of potassium found in walnut oil, which has been proven to boost hair growth and stimulate the production of new cells, and protects follicle health.
 The moisturizing and antibacterial effects of this oil can also help prevent premature loss of hair.

 Side Effects of Walnut Oil